geebee/mimir/README.md

 > ….Roy (from: http://tech.groups.yahoo.com/group/rest-discuss/message/9962)
 >

 For now, I've still just decided to do it like this anyways, as I like the robustness of the JSON object for specifiying the parameters generically across the whole API.
-I also like the 'cleanliness' and avoidance of the 255 character limit of not passing the whole JSON object as a request parameter.
+I also like the 'cleanliness' and avoidance of the URL character limit of not passing the whole JSON object as a request parameter.
 This whole scheme is open for later thought and change...

 -----